Mamata24/Delivary.com/README.md

 ## Acknowledgments

 - We take all the responsiblity for every signle line of code.
-The desgin inspire from Delivery.com.
+The design is inspired from Delivery.com.

-82de